ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/jwt-rest-api-filter.md

 ## Step 4: Generate JWT Token with Expiration Time(Optional)

 It is also possible to generate a JWT token with an expiration time.
 For this, you can use the `exp` option in JWT.
-The expiration time of the token is a Unix timestamp, and the token will become invalid once it expires
+The token's expiration time is a Unix timestamp, and the token will become invalid once it expires.

 ![](@site/static/img/generate-jwt-expire-time.png)